JeTondsLeGazon/SuperCells-benchmarking/README.md

 - [Reyfman et al., 2019: Single-cell transcriptomic analysis of human lung provides insights into the pathobiology of pulmonary fibrosis](https://www.atsjournals.org/doi/10.1164/rccm.201712-2410OC)

+Note that data from Cano-Gamez are not in appropriate form for direct analysis (disparities between count matrix and meta data in bulk file), therefore original data, dowloaded directly form the study, may be needed.

+Moreover, Reyfman data for the bulk appears directly as a DE table (with p values) and not as count data.
+Either use directly this as ground truth, or recover the original data as well.

 <a name="files"/></a>